 If your IRA is engaged in any prohibitive practice, you may be exposed to being taxed as a distribution and also be liable for a 10% penalty.

-Remember that an IRA is just a tax deferred receptacle for invested assets.
-Almost any category of investment can be placed there and different IRA custodians make their money by selling and managing these assets.
-If you open one at a bank, you’ll be able to invest in CDs or saving accounts.
-If you open it at an insurance company annuities will be an option.
+Remember that an IRA is just a tax-deferred receptacle for invested assets.
+Almost any category of investment can be placed there, and different IRA custodians make their money by selling and managing these assets.
+If you open one at a bank, you’ll be able to invest in CDs or savings accounts.
+If you open it at an insurance company annuity could be a viable option.
 If you select to open an IRA at a brokerage and mutual fund company, you’ll be able to invest in mutual funds, stocks, bonds as well as other options.

-Always make certain your IRA matches up with your goals and if you do not fully understand the investment options available to you get a second opinion.
-Owning an IRA can be a huge advantage to you in later years, make certain your IRA is designed for your specific time period and goals.
+Always make sure your IRA matches up with your goals and if you do not fully understand the investment options available to you get a second opinion.
+Owning an IRA can be a massive advantage to you in later years, make certain your IRA is designed for your specific time period and goals.